Giosue Gallucci: Murder

 With Gallucci's prestige beginning to wither, he scrambled to maintain control as the war continued with the remnants of Prisco's old gang.
 Rival lotteries began to spring up, challenging his dominance.
-Only a week before he was killed, Gallucci had decided not to employ bodyguards anymore, after the latest in a series had been shot and killed.
-Being a bodyguard for Gallucci was considered an unsafe way to make a living, as ten of them had been killed.
+Only a week before he was killed, Gallucci decided not to employ bodyguards anymore, after the latest in a series had been shot and killed.
+Being a bodyguard for Gallucci was considered a dangerous career, as ten of them had been killed.
 The year before, Gallucci was wounded and two of his bodyguards were killed when he tried to make a collection in a shop on First Avenue.
-Meanwhile, the Morello gang had fallen out with Gallucci and had formed an alliance with the Camorra gangs from Brooklyn.
+At the same time, the Morello gang fell out with Gallucci and formed an alliance with the Camorra gangs from Brooklyn.

 Gallucci foresaw his execution a week prior, telling a friend "I know they will get me."
 He and his 18-year-old son, Luca, were shot on May 17, 1915, in a coffee shop on East 109th Street in Italian Harlem that Gallucci had recently purchased for his son.
 He was shot through the stomach and neck.
-In an effort to defend him, his son also was shot through the stomach.
-Fifteen men, mostly friends of Gallucci's, were in the coffee shop and some returned fire.
+While trying to defend Gallucci, his son also was shot through the stomach.
+Fifteen men, mostly friends of Gallucci's, were in the coffee shop, and some returned fire.
 The five or six shooters got away, leaping into a waiting escape car around the corner on First Avenue.

 His son died the next day in Bellevue Hospital.
-The funeral was attended by 5,000 people and accompanied by 800 carriages, 22 carriages for flowers alone.
+The funeral was attended by 5,000 people and accompanied by 800 carriages, 22 of which carried flowers alone.
 The funeral for Gallucci's son was the biggest Harlem had ever experienced up to that time.
-According to reports, the last carriages were leaving the church in Harlem when the hearse after had already arrived at the cemetery in Queens.
+According to reports, the last carriages were leaving the church in Harlem after the hearse had already arrived at the cemetery in Queens.

-Gallucci refused to talk to the police, saying he would settle the case himself, but he died at Bellevue Hospital three days later, on May 21, of a bullet wound in the abdomen.
+Gallucci refused to talk to the police, saying he would settle the issue himself, but he died at Bellevue Hospital three days later, on May 21, of a bullet wound in the abdomen.
 Gallucci's murder remained unsolved.
 The alleged killers were Gallucci's former bodyguards Generoso "Joe Chuck" Nazzarro and Tony Romano, with the help of Andrea Ricci, of the rival Navy Street gang from Brooklyn.
-The money for the hit was probably provided by Coney Island Camorra boss Pellegrino Morano, in an effort to take over Gallucci's rackets.
-Nazzaro had a grudge against Gallucci, who had not paid Nazzaro's bail when he, Gallucci, and Gallucci's nephew, John Russomano, were arrested for carrying concealed weapons.
+The money for the hit was likely provided by Coney Island Camorra boss Pellegrino Morano, in an effort to take over Gallucci's rackets.
+Nazzaro held a grudge against Gallucci, who failed to pay Nazzaro's bail when he, Gallucci, and Gallucci's nephew, John Russomanno, had been arrested for carrying concealed weapons in July 1913.
 Nazzarro spent 10 months in prison, but was released a few weeks before the shooting.
 Gallucci was asked to buy $300 worth of tickets for a racket for Nazarro's benefit, but he flatly refused.
-A week later, Gallucci and his son were shot.
+A week later, the shooting occurred.